MicrosoftDocs/sql-docs/docs/sql-server/install/configure-the-windows-firewall-to-allow-sql-server-access.md

  > For content related to previous versions of SQL Server, see [Configure the Windows Firewall to Allow SQL Server Access](https://msdn.microsoft.com/en-US/library/cc646023(SQL.120).aspx).

 Firewall systems help prevent unauthorized access to computer resources.
 If a firewall is turned on but not correctly configured, attempts to connect to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] might be blocked.

- To access an instance of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] through a firewall, you must configure the firewall on the computer that is running [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to allow access.
+To access an instance of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] through a firewall, you must configure the firewall on the computer that is running [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 The firewall is a component of [!INCLUDE[msCoName](../../includes/msconame-md.md)] Windows.
 You can also install a firewall from another company.
 This topic discusses how to configure the Windows firewall, but the basic principles apply to other firewall programs.

 > [!NOTE]
 >  This topic provides an overview of firewall configuration and summarizes information of interest to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] administrator.
 For more information about the firewall and for authoritative firewall information, see the firewall documentation, such as [Windows Firewall with Advanced Security and IPsec](http://go.microsoft.com/fwlink/?LinkID=116904).